willfindlay/honors-thesis/thesis/thesis.md

 and establish normal behavior for processes, building a profile for each executable on the system;
 subsequently, ebpH can warn the user when it detects process behavior that violates the established profiles.
 Experimental results show that ebpH can detect anomalies in process behavior with negligible overhead.
-Furthermore, ebpH's anomaly detection comes with zero risk to the system thanks to the safety guarantees of eBPF, rendering it an ideal solution for monitoring production systems.
+Furthermore, ebpH's anomaly detection comes with minimal risk to the system thanks to the safety guarantees of eBPF, rendering it an ideal solution for monitoring production systems.

 This thesis will discuss the design and implementation of ebpH along with the technical challenges which occurred along the way.
 It will then present experimental data and performance benchmarks that demonstrate ebpH's ability to monitor process behavior with minimal overhead.
-Finally, it will conclude with a discussion on the merits of eBPF IDS implementations and potential avenues for future work therein.
+Finally, it will conclude with a discussion on the merits of eBPF IDS implementations and potential avenues for future work.

 ebpH is licensed under GPLv2 and full source code is available at [https://github.com/willfindlay/ebph](https://github.com/willfindlay/ebph).